 - Cases in which a child is found to have more than two parents

-Parents can also agree on their own child support figures, that are different from the guideline formula, so long as the amount is also approved by a Judge.
+Parents can also agree on their own child support figures, which are different from the guideline formula, so long as the amount is also approved by a Judge.

 Is it possible to change the support amount over time?

 Yes!
 It is possible for child support amounts to either increase or decrease.
-This usually happens when there has been a significant or noticeable change in circumstances in the life of either the parents, the child or both.
-Common circumstances include a change in either parties’ income, the amount of time that either party spends with the child, or the needs of the child.
+This usually happens when there has been a significant or noticeable change in circumstances in the life of either the parents, the child, or both.
+Common circumstances include a change in either party’s income, the amount of time that either party spends with the child or the needs of the child.